 - 1. The practice of EMS medicine is built upon the foundation of "taking medical care to the patient".
-To achieve this objective, appropriate equipment (airway equipment kit, med/trauma equipment kit, suction device, AED/Cardiac Monitor/Defibrillator, patient packaging equipment) should be brought to the patient's side per Protocol 14J - Scene Coordination to minimize critical treatment delays. - 2.
+To achieve this objective, appropriate equipment (airway equipment kit, med/trauma equipment kit, suction device, AED/Cardiac Monitor/Defibrillator, patient packaging equipment) should be brought to the patient's side per Protocol 14J Scene Coordination to minimize critical treatment delays. - 2.
 Minimize active movement on the patient's part in settings of suspected myocardial ischemia, stroke, and dyspnea.
-Move and package the patient for transport with safety considerations for all involved.
+Move and package the patient for transport with safety considerations for all involved. - 3.
+Maximum pediatric medication dosing equals standard adult dosing.